 Imagine this…. it’s the morning of your wedding day.
 You wake up excited to marry the love of your life and to finally see your hard work be brought to life.
 Your wedding party is arriving (on time), hair and makeup is setting up, and your parents even thought of having a lovely breakfast spread out with an assortment of bagels, pastries, coffee, and mimosas to kick off getting ready.
-Just as you get comfortable in your white lace romper or satin pajama set, your photographer arrives and asks for your items to begin photographing details.
+As you settle into your white lace romper or satin pajama set, the photographer arrives, requesting your items to capture details.
 Panic immediately sets in!
 You didn’t think to gather these details ahead of time and everything is scattered.
 What should have been a fun, stress-free morning, quickly turns into chaos in a last-minute attempt to collect some items.

 Did your anxiety just skyrocket after reading that scenario?
 Same!